Indulgences: Do Catholics try to buy their way to Heaven?

 One of the big complaints against the Catholic practice of confession is that it allows people to run back to the Priest every week but live poorly the rest of the time.
 (Sunday morning Catholics) This is where Temporal punishment comes in.
 Jesus, through the Priest, provides absolution (forgiveness) and grants freedom from Eternal punishment of hell.
 Jesus will forgive "seventy times seven" (Mat 18:22).
 However, not all Temporal punishment is removed through absolution.
 So Catholics who don't live their faith all week long are not getting away with too much.
 In my experience, the only Catholics who go to confession these days are those who are serious about their faith.

 Perhaps the best way to demonstrate "Temporal punishment" is to describe a situation in my own life.
-In 1984, I (Hugh) was involved in an abortion with my girlfriend (at the time) because we were chasing our careers on Broadway and films.
+In 1984, I (David) was involved in an abortion with my girlfriend (at the time) because we were chasing our careers on Broadway and films.
 God has long since forgiven me but in prayer he has made it clearthat I will never become a famous person.
 Moses never entered the promised land because he killed one of his own people (even though God forgave him).
 Similarly, I do not believe the Lord will allow me to ever experience the fame I was seeking when I had the abortion.
 This is "Temporal punishment."
 I accept the punishment.
 Now I try to help out the pro-life movement wherever possible.
 I don't do it to win "Brownie points" in heaven.
 I do it because I love the Lord and he has put it on my heart to do this.
 He can use my past sin to educate others.
 One might call this a "penance."
 (My story of Abortion is here)

 Eternal Punishment